Process

 Bring the messy context.
 We will turn it into a clear next step.

-Share what feels outdated, where leads stall, and what needs to improve next.
+Share what feels outdated, where inquiries stall, and what needs to improve next.

 mia@baumbachsolutions.org